KubaPro010/fm95/README.md

 Has a fine quality, but as it goes for 12 khz fm signals

 # How to compile?
-To compile you need `cmake` and `libpulse-dev`, if you have those then do these commands:
+To compile you need `cmake`, `libasound2-dev` and `libpulse-dev`, if you have those then do these commands:
 ```
 mkdir build
 cd build